philsturgeon/phil.tech/_posts/2010-03-11-codeigniter-2.markdown

 > PHP 4 support is deprecated.
 Features new to 2.0.0 may not be support PHP 4, and all legacy features will no longer support PHP 4 as of 2.1.0.

 Well thank fuck for that.
-It was not a huge suprise as ExpressionEngine 2.0 had dropped support for PHP 4, but the fact it has come down to CodeIgniter is brilliant.
+It was not a huge surprise as ExpressionEngine 2.0 had dropped support for PHP 4, but the fact it has come down to CodeIgniter is brilliant.
 It means slowly but surely CodeIgniter can progress forwards with great new features without having to worry about coding it in a long-winded PHP 4 compatible fashion.

 _ **Update 11/11/2010:** Support for PHP4 is now no longer deprecated, but totally removed.
 You must now use PHP 5.1.x and change your parent::Controller()'s to parent::\_\_construct()._